-Home Funerals, Death Care, and Green Burial
+Home Funerals, Death Care, and Natural Burial

-A broader definition of "green" burial encompasses practices beyond the burial itself, ranging from reducing carbon emissions in any aspect of the process, to preserving natural areas in conjunction with green cemeteries.
+A broader definition of green burial encompasses practices beyond the burial itself, ranging from reducing carbon emissions in any aspect of the process, to preserving natural areas in conjunction with green cemeteries.

-Specialists serving as funeral guides help families with both the practical and emotional aspects of death.
+Trained funeral guides help families with both the practical and emotional aspects of death.
 Funeral guides make families aware of their rights with respect to death care and how to plan for a process that fits their needs.
 Some funeral guides have training in counseling services and help families with bereavement.

 Green Burial and Home Funeral